MonoTech01/IT-Support/Upgrade a PC to Windows 10.md

 # Note
-- A USB is needed for this setup!
+- A empty USB is needed for this setup!
 - 2 methods will be mentioned in this guideline.
 The first one (USB flash drive) is easier than the second one (ISO file).
 However, both of them are easy to perform!

 # My thoughts - From my experiences!